Baseball season is basically here. So, it's time to break down 2025 World Series odds.

 Betting Strategy for World Series Futures

-Evidence suggests waiting before placing World Series futures bets, but if you are keen on a pre-season wager, don't go with the chalk.
-In the last 10 seasons, only two pre-season favorites (the 2020 Dodgers and 2016 Cubs) have gone on to win the championship.
+Evidence suggests waiting before placing World Series futures bets, but don't go with the chalk if you are keen on a pre-season wager.
+In the last 10 seasons, only three pre-season favorites (the 2020 and 2024 Dodgers and 2016 Cubs) have gone on to win the championship.

 A middle-of-the-pack sweet spot has formed over the last decade or so.
 Four clubs (the 2017 Astros, the 2018 Red Sox, the 2021 Braves, and the 2022 Astros) all began their respective seasons with World Series odds between +1000 and +1200.
 I'd turn to those ranges for a pre-season bet in 2025.